fabferri/az-pattern2/nginx/part1/README.md

 * "version": "latest"

 "vmSize": "Standard_B1s"  (1 vCPU, 1 GiB memory)

-<ins>Server Blocks</ins> is NGINX feature that allows to host multiple websites on one host.
-For demonstration purposes we are going to set up two domains, test10.com and test11.com, with our NGINX server running in Azure Ubuntu VM.
-Domains are isolated and independent, each having a separate directory.

 ## <a name="AzureDeployment"></a>1.
 Install NGINX in Ubuntu Azure VM
 Update the local package index so that we have access to the most recent package listings and then install and start NGINX: